All Episodes

 Obama moves all.

-We what a what a wonderfully great nuke seminar we had.
+What a wonderfully great nuke seminar we had.

-Would somebody explain to me we we've disarmed Canada.
+Would somebody explain, we've disarmed Canada.

 We got another pronouncement waving a piece of paper like Neville Chamberlain.

-Yeah, Canada has agreed to disarm, as though they were ever going to attack us.
+Yeah, Canada has agreed to disarm as though they were ever going to attack us.

-Meanwhile, do you you want you want to be you want to be haunted?
+Meanwhile, you want to be haunted?

 We had a call the other day from somebody who wanted to know why is Syria never held to account for anything going on in the middle.